The Women of Troy are now one of three remaining undefeated teams in the country

-The Women of Troy advance to the NCAA regional championship match for the ninth time under head coach Mick Haley
+The Women of Troy are 13-0 to start a season for the fifth time in head coach Mick Haley's 15-year tenure

 The USC women's volleyball team defeated BYU in four sets to advance to the NCAA Los Angeles Regional Championship.

 The sixth-seeded Women of Troy fell, 3-0, to third-seeded Texas in the Austin Regional Final.

 The Women of Troy defeated Wichita State, 3-0, in the 2012 NCAA Austin Regional semifinal on Friday, Dec.
 7.

 The Women of Troy defeated the Gaels, 3-0, in the second round of the 2012 NCAA Championships.

 Mick Haley is in his 15th season (39th overall) as head coach at USC and continues to add to the rich history and heritage of one of the most successful women's volleyball programs in the nation.

 At the helm for the Trojans, Haley has guided his teams to two national championships (2002 and 2003), six NCAA national semifinal appearances (2002, 2003, 2004, 2007, 2010 and 2011) and 14 consecutive NCAA tournament appearances.
 In those 14 years, USC has received a top five final ranking, seven times under Haley.